April 18, 2005

 As usual, past performance does not ensure future results.
 Our stock holdings can and periodically do underperform the market indices we use to hedge, which can result in investment losses even if the Fund is fully hedged.
 The Fund can also periodically experience losses - even when it is fully hedged - due to time decay on "contingent" index call options or "staggered" put options established in response to unusually oversold or overbought market conditions, as detailed below.

 As a practical matter, I typically use option combinations rather than futures in order to hedge the Strategic Growth Fund.
-These positions allow the flexibility to use “directional” and “contingent” positions, are liquid, and reduce the need for day-to-day cash settlement flows.
-Like futures, the option combinations used by the Fund act as interest-bearing short sales on the underlying indices.
+These positions allow the flexibility to use "directional" and "contingent" positions, are liquid, and reduce the need for day-to-day cash settlement flows.
+Like futures (and provided that our long-put/short-call index option combinations have identical strike prices and expirations), the option combinations used by the Fund act as interest-bearing short sales on the underlying indices.

 For example, suppose that the S&P 500 is at 1200, and you simultaneously buy a June 1200 put at 15 and write a June 1200 call at 15.
 So your net outlay per combination is zero.
 (As with futures, the combo is priced to subtract dividends and include interest, so I'm implicitly assuming that interest rates and dividends are equal. if interest rates are higher than dividend yields, at-the-money calls will be more expensive than at-the-money puts, but we'll start simple).